 For those who struggle to maintain a decent level of battery life, there’s good news in store for you as well.

 According to Mobile Enerlytics, using Dark Mode can extend your battery life by much as 23.5%, depending on the apps you use.

-First, head into your Settingsand then scroll down to display.
+First, head into your Settings and then scroll down to Display & Brightness.

-Select the Display option and then hit Dark Mode.
+You should see the option to choose between Light & Dark modes at the 'Appearance' section at the top.
 This option might be listed under alternate names such as Night Mode or simply just Dark.